Introduction to Penetration Testing

 Penetration testing can be done in various ways.
 A good penetration tester is supposed to have their own skills that they can use to break any system.
-In an overview manner, it all depends on what kind of system has to be compromised if it comes to penetration testing techniques.
+It all depends on what kind of system has to be compromised in an overview manner if it comes to penetration testing techniques.
 If the system is the web application or the network or what kind of system it is, it all decides what kind of approach or technique has to be applied to compromise the system.

 Also, based on if the penetration testing has to be done is either SAST or DAST, that also defines what kind of technique the ethical hacker will follow.
 In SAST, the penetration testing has to be done in the local system, due to which the security checks are less as compared to the system that is working live in the public network.

-In some networks or the web application backed by the security applications, it is very tough to bypass through them, making it very tough to perform the DAST penetration testing.
+In some networks or web applications backed by security applications, it is very tough to bypass through them, making it very tough to perform the DAST penetration testing.
 The outcome of the penetration testing is then presented to the system administrators or the system owners to get those remediated.

 Penetration Testing Tools

 In order to perform penetration testing, the pentester requires the tools along with the techniques.
 With the advancement in technology, there are several tools being developed that are capable enough to support ethical hacking and can be used in the different phases of hacking.

 Below are some of the important penetration testing tools:

 Burpsuite may be defined as one of the sniffing tools that catch the packets that are transmitted from the web browser to towards the server.
 The sniffed packets can be then changed or manipulated to launch the attack.
 It carries various important data that the hacker can use in various ways to exploit the system.